diegoed1/projeto_resilia/README.md

-# Project TODO IN REACT
+# Project TODO in react

-todo project developed to provide a to-do list.
+Todo project developed to provide a to-do list.

 ## developed by: